Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2021-01-15/types.md

 ## ContainerPartitionKey
 ### Properties
 * **kind**: 'Hash' | 'MultiHash' | 'Range' (WriteOnly): Indicates the kind of algorithm used for partitioning.
 For MultiHash, multiple partition keys (upto three maximum) are supported for container create.
-Possible values include: 'Hash', 'Range', 'MultiHash'
 * **paths**: string[] (WriteOnly): List of paths using which data within the container can be partitioned
 * **systemKey**: bool (ReadOnly, WriteOnly): Indicates if the container is using a system generated partition key
 * **version**: int (WriteOnly): Indicates the version of the partition key definition